(a) Request for Oral Argument.

 (2) Notice.
 The clerk of the supreme court must advise all parties whether oral argument will be scheduled and, if so, the date, time, and place for argument.

 (b) Time Allowed for Argument; Postponement.
 Regardless of the number of counsel on each side, the appellant will be allowed 30 minutes and the appellee will be allowed 20 minutes to present argument.
+The appellant may reserve up to 10 minutes for rebuttal by notifying the clerk of court immediately prior to argument.
 Arguments on motions will be granted only in extraordinary circumstances.
 A motion to postpone the argument or to allow longer argument must be filed reasonably in advance of the hearing date.
 A party is not obliged to use all of the time allowed, and the court may terminate the argument at any time.

 (c) Order and Content of Argument.
 The appellant opens and may reserve time to conclude the argument.
 The opening argument may include a fair statement of the case.
 Counsel must not read at length from briefs, records, or authorities.